-The satellite-based Iridium system tracks the location of the telephone, and provides global transmission, even if the subscriber’s location is unknown.
+The satellite-based Iridium system tracks Iridium Products like the location of the telephone, and provides global transmission, even if the subscriber’s location is unknown.
 Iridium handsets are similar in design, weight, battery lifetime and dimensions to popular hand-held phones.
 In dual-mode they’re also GSM cellular phones, and can operate in every place where GSM networks are available.
 Their digital technology allows for maximum clarity and signal quality.
 A SIM (subscriber identity module) card provides basic Iridium system access, personalized features, and enhanced security.
 The SIM card prevents the phone from being used without a valid card and proper PIN (personal identification number).

 Thanks to a standard RS232 or USB interface port built into each IRIDIUM handset, data and facsimile transmissions are also possible.
 The former Iridium provided phones from two vendors, Kyocera and Motorola.

 The Motorola 9500 phone is a design from the first commercial phase of Iridium, whereas the 9575 model is the current version of the handset and was released in 2011.
 Until the release of the 9555 in 2008, the 9505A was the sole handset sold by the company – a functionally identical clone of the Motorola 9505 with some slightly different components.
 In 2011, a highly durable Iridium Extreme (9575) phone was introduced with a built-in GPS emergency button and interface to advanced location-based services.